 Get the right Visa for the right country

-You should do a really serious research about travel visa before arriving all the countries that you want to visit.
-In case you don’t have so much time, travel agents, especial local travel agents will give you a hand.
+You should do really serious research about travel visas before arriving at all the countries that you want to visit.
+In case you don’t have so much time, travel agents, especially local travel agents will give you a hand.
 Conditions for the entry regarding world-wide citizens vary widely throughout the region.
 Most countries in Southeast Asia allow fairly easy visa-free entry, or visa upon arrival, for stays ranging from two weeks to three months.
 Cambodia, for instance, also allows you to get an e-Visa online that negates the need to visit a Cambodian embassy or consulate.
 But for some countries, the process may not be that easy, so be careful.

 Here’s our Visa guide for your reference: Southeast Asia Visa Guide.

 Set your Phone to Roam

 Cellphone roaming in Southeast Asia is quite easy, assuming your phone meets certain criteria.
 At a minimum, your phone should be compatible with the GSM cellular standard, using the 900/1800 band.